 A student must be in academic good standing to participate in all abroad programs, and disciplinary records will be used in determining student's eligibility.
 A student must have a minimum of 3.000 GPA to participate in exchange programs.
 GPA requirements for faculty-led programs are determined by the academic unit offering the program and may be higher.

-Students are required to have completed two full time semesters prior to participation in study abroad programs, exchange programs, independent studies, or internships.
+Students are required to have completed two full time semesters prior to participation in approved affiliated programs, exchange programs, independent studies, or internships.

-Students who are in their graduating year should follow Graduation Requirements for eligibility.
+Students who are in their graduating year should follow Graduation Requirements or eligibility.
 Students may obtain guidance from Education Abroad or their academic advisors to ensure they are following these requirements.

 The 24/30 rule states that students must complete at least 24 of their last 30 semester credit hours at UT Dallas.
 Students who are within the jurisdiction of the 24/30 rule and plan to graduate must obtain a waiver from the Dean of Undergraduate Education to be eligible for Education Abroad programs.
 Students may obtain guidance from Education Abroad or their academic advisors to submit their waiver petition to the Dean of Undergraduate Education.
 Students should provide a copy of the approved 24/30 waiver to Education Abroad.

-Additional eligibility requirements may apply based on exchange partner agreements, third party program provider requirements, or other individual program requirements.
-Information is available at the Education Abroad website (utdallas.edu/ea).
+Additional eligibility requirements may apply based on exchange partner agreements, affiliated program provider requirements, or other individual program requirements.
+Information is available at the Education Abroad website (ic.utdallas.edu/ea).